WilliamPot/FakeNews/README.md

 This folder contains all core files of our project including several python scripts and csv files containing transformed data.

+`s1_train.py` and `s1_test.py` generate training and testing data from original dataset for step 1.

+`s2_train.py` and `s2_test.py` generate training and testing data from original dataset for step 2.

+`s1_nn_train.py` and `s2_nn_test.py` train the corresponding model for step 1.

+`model_input.py` contains class which can generate data from original dataset for final prediction.

+`classfier.py` contains class which can restore pre-trained models and do prediction.

 3.Getting Started
 ---
-To get started, simply download the files in this repository to a local directory
+To get started, simply download the files in this repository to a local directory.

+If there is not a folder named `fnc-1` under the project directory, please download from:

+then extract it under the project directory.

 ### Prerequisites